Service Philosophy

 Loan Periods

-Books, audiobooks, and MP3 players are loaned for two weeks.
+Books and audiobooks are loaned for three weeks.
 Magazines and videos are loaned for one week.
 Generally, reference books do not circulate.
 Upon request, some reference materials may be checked out overnight.
 Interlibrary loans are due on the date indicated by the lending library.
 The Director may establish the loan period for special collections, materials that are temporarily in great demand, such as student projects, or materials added to the collection that is in a new format, e.g., computer software.
 There is no limit on the number of items a patron can borrow at one time, with one exception – two items on a subject is the limit for a known school assignment.

 Renewals, Overdues, and Fees